Once there was a Wall- A Visit to the Berlin Wall in 1988

-I visited Berlin in 1988…. when there was still a Wall.
-It was a rainy July, and the whole city seemed to be in black and white.
-Who knew that a year later there would be color.
+My first visit to the Berlin Wall was in 1988.
+The imposing Wall surrounded Berlin’s western sectors.
+It was a rainy July, and the whole city seemed to be colored various shades of grey.
+Who knew that a year later, there would be color?
 The next time I saw Berlin was in 2018.
-The Wall had been down for for close to 30 years, longer than it stood.
-Coming up from the U Bahn stop in the former East was disorienting… the Brandenburg gate, the buildings… Then I stood where the Wall once was.
-The imposing structure, designed to keep people in, was replaced by a line in the road.
+The Wall had been down for nearly 30 years, longer than it stood.
+Coming up from the U Bahn stop in the former East was disorienting.
+I could see the other side of the Brandenburg Gate.
+Then I stood where the Wall once was.
+That imposing structure, designed to keep people in, was replaced by a line in the road.

-It’s worth looking a little deeper at the Berlin Wall, to try and understand why it existed, and the scars it left behind.
+It’s worth looking a little deeper at the Berlin Wall to try to understand why it existed and the scars it left behind.

 Berlin Wall History

-Let’s go all the way back to the end of World War II.
-Germany ended up being divided into sectors controlled by the victorious Allied Nations, United States, England, France, and the Soviet Union.
-In addition to dividing the nation, the Allies divided the city of Berlin into 4 sectors, each under a different nation’s control.
-What made this significant is the Berlin was deep in the Soviet sector… but as the former capital, the other countries wanted to keep some control.
-But the lines weren’t always clear, and the confusion caused by different rules and restrictions in different neighborhoods… even neighboring buildings… made the city difficult to control.
+Let’s go back to the end of World War II.
+Germany ended up divided into sectors controlled by the victorious Allied Nations, the United States, England, France, and the Soviet Union.
+In addition to dividing the German nation, the Allies divided the city of Berlin into four sectors, each under a different nation’s control.
+What made this significant is that Berlin was deep in the Soviet sector, but as the former capital, the other countries wanted to keep some control.
+But, the lines weren’t always clear, and the confusion caused by different rules and restrictions in different neighborhoods, even neighboring buildings, made the city challenging to control.

-It got worse when East Germany, officially became a communist state under the USSR in 1949.
-The state planned economy and tight restrictions were unwelcome by many Germans.
-And, at the time, leaving was as simple as stepping over into the West.
+Things got worse when East Germany officially became a communist state under the USSR in 1949.
+The state-planned economy and tight restrictions were unwelcome by many Germans.
+Still, at the time, leaving was as simple as stepping over into the West.
 (If you can call leaving your whole life behind “easy”).
-The GDR /DDR lost thousands of citizens this way, many were young, educated or trained people, who took their talents and skills along.
+The GDR /DDR lost thousands of citizens this way; many were young, educated, or trained people who took their talents and skills along.
 It was a brain and muscle drain that the East couldn’t afford.
 The hemorrhaging needed to be stopped.

 So, they built a wall.
-Officially to keep the “fascist” Westerners out… but really, it was to keep the East Germans in.
+Officially, it was to keep the “fascist” Westerners out… but really, it was to keep the East Germans in.

 Visit to the Berlin Wall